-For example, A cosmetic brand wants to conduct a survey to gather feedback about one of their products to help them market their product appropriately, depending on the audience.
-The feedback received from a male will be different than that of a female.
-Furthermore, other categories such as transgender will also have a different opinion about the product and are also a considerable target audience for the cosmetic brand.
-Hence, a survey including gender question having multiple choice options, will give the company much more accurate data and make it easier to segment their audience and carry out appropriate marketing strategies based on the gender of the respondents.
+For example, A cosmetic brand wants to survey to gather feedback about one of their products to help them market their product appropriately, depending on the audience.
+The feedback from a male will be different than that of a female.

 Transgender is an important category now!

-Furthermore, it has also been proven, that transgender is not a trait that you get once you are an adult, but it is a deeply held identity right from childhood.
-Hence, addressing transgender in gender survey questions is vital to get accurate demographic information without offending the respondents and also showcases non-discrimination.
+Furthermore, it has also been proven that transgender is not a trait you get once you are an adult, but it is a deeply held identity right from childhood.
+Hence, addressing transgender in gender questionnaire is vital to get accurate demographic information without offending the participants and also showcases non-discrimination.